Setup Code Server: VS Code in the browser

 2. Edit code-server service

-sudo vim /lib/systemd/system/[email protected]
+sudo vim /lib/systemd/system/code-server@.service

 ---